Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival

 Cranberry Festival Activities

-There are special activities and people in period costume at the Fort Langley National Historic Site itself, similar to a normal busy weekend in the summer, but with a bit of a cranberry theme.
+There are special activities and people in period costumes at the Fort Langley National Historic Site, similar to a normal busy weekend in the summer, but with a bit of a cranberry twist.
 Admission to the fort during the Cranberry Festival is also free.

-The historic site is an interesting place to visit any day of the year, so many festival attendees also spend some time at the fort.
-In addition to regular blacksmith and barrel-making demonstrations, one special fort activity for the festival most years is a cranberry stomp.
+Since the historic site is an interesting place to visit any day of the year, many festival attendees also spend time at the fort.
+In addition to regular blacksmith and barrel-making demonstrations, one special fort activity for the festival is a cranberry stomp.

 Fort Langley’s regular weekly Farmers Market also takes place at the same time as the festival in its regular location at 9025 Glover Road.
 The venue is just a block or so from the rest of the village’s main festival activities.
 The market is always a popular one, and especially so during the Cranberry Festival.